junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

 **How to live with a hernia:**

   ♦ Avoid lifting heavy objects.

   ♦ Make a truss to hold the hernia in.

 PLAN FOR A SIMPLE TRUSS:
-not like this.

 Put a little cushion here so it presses against the groin.

 _**CAUTION:**_